SBU-BMI/QuIPutils/README.txt

 docker exec quip-overlays run_overlays.sh <segmentation-results-folder> <starting-color>  <subfolders [0/1]>

 <subfolders> value should be set to 1, if the segmentation-results-folder contains multiple analysis
 result sets in subfolders.
-Otherwise it shoulld be set to 0.
+Otherwise it should be set to 0.
 For example, TCGA-50-111 contains two sets of results: TCGA-50-111/alg1 TCGA-50-111/alg2

 docker exec quip-overlays run_overlays.sh TCGA-50-111 1 1